 Launching into writing with gusto, balance wasn’t needed, or so I thought.
-But lost balance awaited, caused problems before recovering the precious state.
+But lost balance awaited, and, caused problems before recovering the precious state.
 Here’s the story of what happened.

 The newness and unfamiliarity came as a pleasing change.
 And with a supportive family, gratitude for the liberation and enjoyment was top of my mind, until recently.

 Can anything be more gratifying than becoming your true self?